David Wolf: Secret Agent: Plot

 The protagonist is David Wolf, a secret agent serving an intelligence agency named Peregrine.
-A criminal organization called Viper has stolen a SF-2a "Shadowcat" stealth fighter and kidnapped its chief designer, Dr. Kelly O'Neill, intending to deliver a nuclear bomb to Washington, D.C.
+The Viper criminal organization has stolen a SF-2a "Shadowcat" stealth fighter and kidnapped its chief designer, Dr. Kelly O'Neill, intending to target Washington, D.C. with a nuclear bomb.

 The first lead is a Monte Carlo casino where O'Neill was spotted with Garth Stock, a pilot who recently defected to Viper.
 During a failed attempt to rescue O'Neill, David Wolf learns that the Stealth is to be launched from Drax Island, west of Cyprus, and after a long car chase, he escapes by a means of a submarine.
 On his way to Drax, David Wolf is set up by Stock who rigged his plane, but Wolf escapes by stealing his parachute and lands on a truck driving to the Viper airport base.

 Wolf discreetly attempts to reclaim the plane and there he sees O'Neill having escaped.
 Together they operate the plane against Viper and deliver it to USS Nimitz.

 Gameplay

-This cinematic game features digitized 3-D graphics.
-Players cannot select or influence the actors' dialogue, nor select actions for the hero to try to complete.
-There are only six areas within the game where the player actually can use the keyboard or joystick.
-The player uses a VCR interface to set options such as the difficulty of the action sequences, the text speed for the actors, and the detail of the 3d engine.
-Players can also jump to any of the arcade scenes from the interface.
+David Wolf: Secret Agent is a cinematic game that features digitized 3-D graphics.
+Players are unable to select or influence the dialogue choices for the characters, nor choose actions for David Wolf to complete.
+The players is only able to use the keyboard or joystick in six areas of the game.
+The player uses a VCR interface to select options including the difficulty level for action sequences, the speed of text for the characters, and the detail of the 3d engine.
+The player can also use this interface to jump directly to any of the arcade scenes.